 - Student Advocacy Coordinator.
 The Student Advocacy Coordinator is available to assist students in navigating unexpected life events that impact their academic progression (e.g., homelessness, food insecurity, personal hardship) and guide them to the appropriate University or community resources.
 Contact Information: Student Services Building, Room G19, (919) 530-7492, studentadvocacy@nccu.edu. - Counseling Center.
 The NCCU Counseling Center is staffed by licensed psychologists and mental health professionals who provide individual and group counseling, crisis intervention, substance abuse prevention and intervention, anger management, and other services.
 The Counseling Center also provides confidential resources for students reporting a violation of NCCU's Sexual Misconduct Policy.
-Contact Information: Student Health Building, 2nd Floor, (919) 5307646, counseling@nccu.edu. - University Police Department.
+Contact Information: Student Health Building, 2nd Floor, (919) 530-7646, counseling@nccu.edu. - University Police Department.
 The University Police Department ensures that students, faculty and staff have a safe and secure environment in which they can live, learn, and work.
-The

-Department provides a full range of police services, including investigating all crimes committed in and around its jurisdiction, making arrests, providing crime prevention/community programs, enforcing parking regulations and traffic laws, and maintaining crowd control for campus special events.
+The Department provides a full range of police services, including investigating all crimes committed in and around its jurisdiction, making arrests, providing crime prevention/community programs, enforcing parking regulations and traffic laws, and maintaining crowd control for campus special events.
 Contact Information: 2010 Fayetteville Street, (919) 530-6106, nccupdinfo@nccu.edu.

-BLACKBOARD:
+CANVAS:

-This class will utilize the campus "Blackboard" system.
-You will be required to log on to the Blackboard system in order to fulfill all assignments during the semester (e.g., complete discussion boards, submit assignments, obtain handouts).
-If you have questions about your Blackboard (Bb) account, please call Bb or the IT department first at 919-530-7676.
+This class will utilize the campus "Canvas" system.
+You will be required to login to the system in order to fulfill all assignments during the semester (e.g., complete discussion boards, submit assignments, obtain handouts).
+If you have questions about your Canvas account, please follow Canvas resources or call the IT department first at 919-530-7676.
 I will use only your NCCU email address for contact.